whammou/OENG1181/w2-project.md

 ### Testing Standards

 * Methods
-    * Depnds on the standards:
+    * Depends on the standards:
         * In-house
         * Done on testing body:
             * e.g `ALS industrial`, `Bureu Veritas` tc.
-            * Testing body oftern certified to carry out certain tests by the `National Association of Testing Authorities`
+            * Testing body often certified to carry out certain tests by the `National Association of Testing Authorities`

 ### Integration into Design Standards